 IEEE LaTeX and Microsoft Word templates, as well as formatting instructions, are available online on this website.

 Each paper will undergo a thorough process of peer reviews by at least three members of the technical program committee.
-All accepted papers will be included in the NetSys conference proceedings.
+Accepted and presented papers will be published in the conference proceedings and submitted to IEEE Xplore as well as other Abstracting and Indexing (A&I) databases.
 Submission implies that at least one author will register and attend the workshop to present the publication if the paper is accepted.

 - Oliver Hohlfeld, RWTH Aachen University, Germany